Jewish Autonomous Oblast: Cold War

-The census of 1959 found that the Jewish population of the JAO had declined by approximately 50%, down to 14,269 persons.
+The census of 1959 found that the Jewish population of the JAO had declined by approximately 50%, down to 14,269 people.

 A synagogue was opened at the end of World War II, but it closed in the mid-1960s after a fire left it severely damaged.

 In 1980, a Yiddish school was opened in Valdgeym.

-In 1987, the Soviet government led by Mikhail Gorbachev pardoned many political prisoners and told the American Jewish community that it would allow the emigration of 11,000 refuseniks.
+In 1987, the reformist Soviet government led by Mikhail Gorbachev pardoned many political prisoners and told the American Jewish community that it would allow the emigration of 11,000 Jewish refuseniks.
 According to the 1989 Soviet Census, there were 8,887 Jews living in the JAO, or 4% of the total JAO population of 214,085.

-Post-breakup of the Soviet Union
+Post-Soviet history

 In 1991, after the breakup of the Soviet Union, the Jewish Autonomous Oblast became the federal subject of Russia and thus was no longer subordinated to Khabarovsk Krai.
 However, by that time, most of the Jews had emigrated from the Soviet Union and the remaining Jews constituted fewer than 2% of the local population.
 In early 1996, 872 people, or 20% of the Jewish population at that time, emigrated to Tel Aviv via chartered flights.
 As of 2002, 2,357 Jews were living in the JAO.
 A 2004 article stated that the number of Jews in the region "was now growing".
 As of 2005, Amurzet had a small active Jewish community.
 An April 2007 article in The Jerusalem Post claimed that the Jewish population had grown to about 4,000.
 The article cited Mordechai Scheiner, the Chief Rabbi of the JAO from 2002 to 2011, who said that, at the time the article was published, Jewish culture was enjoying a religious and cultural resurgence.
 By 2010, according to data provided by the Russian Census Bureau, there were only approximately 1,600 people of Jewish descent remaining in the JAO (1% of the total population), while ethnic Russians made up 93% of the JAO population.

 According to an article published in 2000, Birobidzhan has several state-run schools that teach Yiddish, a Yiddish school for religious instruction and a kindergarten.
 The five- to seven-year-olds spend two lessons a week learning to speak Yiddish, as well as being taught Jewish songs, dance, and traditions.
 A 2006 article in The Washington Times stated that Yiddish is taught in the schools, a Yiddish radio station is in operation, and the Birobidzhaner Shtern newspaper includes a section in Yiddish.